 The EU-27 data reflect the political change in the EU composition.
-Therefore, the United Kingdom is considered as an extra-EU partner country for the EU-27.
-However, the United Kingdom is still part of the internal market until the end of the transitory period, meaning that data on trade with the United Kingdom are still based on statistical concepts applicable to trade between the EU Member States.
+Therefore, the United Kingdom was considered as an extra-EU partner country for the EU-27.
+However, the United Kingdom was still part of the internal market until the end of the transitory period, meaning that data on trade with the United Kingdom were still based on statistical concepts applicable to trade between the EU main partners.
 As a consequence, while imports from any other extra-EU-27 trade partner are grouped by country of origin, the United Kingdom data reflect country of consignment.
 In practice this means that the goods imported by the EU-27 from the United Kingdom were physically transported from the United Kingdom but part of these goods could have been of other origin than the United Kingdom.
 For this reason data on trade with the United Kingdom are not fully comparable with data on trade with other extra-EU-27 trade partners.

 According to the EU concepts and definitions, extra-EU trade statistics (trade between EU Member States and non-EU countries) do not record exchanges involving goods in transit, placed in a customs warehouse or given temporary admission (for trade fairs, temporary exhibitions, tests, etc.).
 This is known as ‘special trade’.
 The partner is the country of final destination of the goods for exports and the country of origin for imports.

 Unit of measure